Sush1271/Dope-dots/README.md

 ## 🐧 Environment

-Built around a Linux-based workflow with a focus on:
+Built around a Arch Linux-based workflow with a focus on:

 - Minimal configuration
 - Developer productivity